Design by LOCAL Brooklyn (now Lenzlinger Architecture). Photo by Ben Rahn, A-Frame Studio

 What are the potential renovation costs?

-If you keep everything as is and just put a door in between, your main cost will be filing for permits and the construction (mostly demoing the extra kitchen) for a total cost of less than $10,000 according to Lenzlinger.
+If you keep everything as is and just put a door in between, your main cost will be filing for permits and the construction (mostly demoing the extra kitchen).

 A vertical connection however will require a structural engineer and more filings plus expeditors and special inspections.
-Armbruster puts this at around $60,000 including the stair.
 (Here are some spiral staircase alternatives.)

-Everything else (upgrading the kitchens, baths, etc.) is just like any other renovation and will depend on the quality of the materials.
+Everything else (upgrading the kitchens, baths, etc.) is just like any other renovation and will depend on the quality of the materials and complexity of the redesign.

 You’ll also have to contact ConEd to have the electrical panels combined or keep the two panels, which Armbruster says might make sense in some situations (you’ll have two bills).